De Land, Illinois

 De Land is a village in Piatt County, Illinois, United States.
-The population was 446 at the 2010 census.
-The name of the village is spelled De Land by the census bureau.
+As of the 2020 census, De Land had a population of 447.
+The name is also written DeLand, as in the name of the local school district.

 History

-De Land was founded in 1873 by Thomas E. Bondurant. who had it laid out as an answer to the needs of the local farmers for a place from which to ship their grain.
+De Land was founded in 1873 by Thomas E. Bondurant, a Kentucky native who bought the land from its original owner, Ezra Marquis, and had it laid out as an answer to the needs of the local farmers for a place from which to ship their grain.
 Before officially being named De Land, the town was known as "Tom's Town" in honor of Thomas Bondurant.
-The origination of the name De Land has disputed sources, most tracing back to either James DeLand, who helped bring the railroad to the area in 1872, or French DeLand, a surveyor who is said to have laid out the town.
+The origin of the name De Land is disputed, with most accounts tracing it to either James DeLand, who helped bring the railroad to the area in 1872, or French DeLand, a surveyor who is said to have laid out the town.
 The village was incorporated in 1899.
+It has long styled itself "the biggest little town on earth," and celebrated its sesquicentennial in 2023.

-In 1912 a Carnegie Library was opened in De Land with $8,000 provided by the Carnegie Corporation of New York, after a group of citizens including Tom McMillen, a local bank employee, and Lucy Thornton, the president of the Women's Club, raised public support for the project.
-The original library building was closed in 2009 and all books and materials were moved to a building nearby.
+In 1912 a Carnegie library was opened in De Land with $8,000 provided by the Carnegie Corporation of New York, after a group of citizens including Tom McMillen, a local bank employee, and Lucy Thornton, the president of the Women's Club, raised public support for the project.
+The building, which features a stained-glass ceiling over its rotunda, served as the library for nearly a century but could not be brought into compliance with the Americans with Disabilities Act.
+When First Mid-Illinois Bank closed its De Land branch in 2007, it donated the bank building to the library district, and the library, now the Goose Creek District Library, moved there in December 2009.
+The former Carnegie building still stands and is privately owned.

 In 2002, the De Land board of trustees acknowledged that it had passed a sundown town ordinance decades earlier.

 Geography

-According to the 2010 census, De Land has a total area of 0.41 sqmi, all land.
+According to the 2020 census gazetteer files, De Land has a total area of 0.42 sqmi, all land.